Stocks Retreat As Traders Eye More Rate Hikes - UrduPoint

 Stocks Retreat As Traders Eye More Rate Hikes

-London, (UrduPoint / Pakistan Point News - 23rd Jun, 2023 ):Equity markets declined Friday as traders eyed more interest-rate rises after another week of hikes by central banks to combat elevated inflation.
+London, (UrduPoint / Pakistan Point News - 23rd Jun, 2023 ):Equity markets declined Friday as traders eyed more interest-rate rises after another week of hikes by central banks to combat elevated inflation even at the risk of recession.

-Oil prices extended heavy losses on concerns high borrowing costs would weigh further on demand.
+Oil prices fell on concerns high borrowing costs would weigh further on demand, while the dollar gained against major rivals on the prospect of more rate hikes.

 The eurozone entered a technical recession at the start of the year.